 Correct Camera Position

-Having the right camera position and pointing the phone in the right direction is essential.
+Having the right camera position, camera settings and pointing the phone in the right direction is essential.
 Sounds pretty straightforward right?
 But you wouldn’t believe how many people record in portrait only to find that they are are suppose to be delivering the video landscape.
 Before taking a shot or recording a single clip, try to look at the environment, decide where to setup and have the camera balanced both vertically and horizontally.
 Also remember that the iPhone 11 has a few different lenses, including an ultra-wide-angle lens, so be sure that you are using the right lens for the job.

 Most beginner videographers complain about exposure in a video.
 If you think your videos look too bright, you can adjust the exposure which will in turn keep people’s faces from becoming completely blown out with light.
 Whilst the iPhone 11 has a great auto-exposure and auto-focus nothing beats setting your exposure and focus manually.
 Just be sure that your not in an environment where the exposure changes constantly.